 If you accidentally break part of your headstock, you might still be okay, but if the entire thing falls off, you’re looking at a very expensive repair job.

-Worst case scenario, if you happen to snap your entire neck, fixing it might be impossible, and if it is, the task of repairing the instrument might be more expensive than it is worth.
-In this case, even if it can potentially be salvaged, it’s still effectively a ruined guitar.
+Worst case scenario, if you snap your entire neck, fixing it might be impossible, and if it is, repairing the instrument might be more expensive than it is worth.
+In this case, even if it can be salvaged, it’s still a ruined guitar.

 Depending on the situation, the same can go for set-necks too.
 If you happen to drop a Gibson Les Paul and break the neck, it can cost a fortune to repair.